Yecapixtla: Conquest and colonial period

-Independence & 19th Century
+Independence and 19th century

 Because of its strategic position between the Mexico City area and points south, armies associated with the Mexican War of Independence, Reform War and Mexican Revolution all passed through here.
 In 1810, Yecapixtla was part of the Jonacatepec municipality.
 It became an independent municipality in 1869.

 For a brief period in the late 19th century, Yecapixtla experienced a surge in economic development when a railway was built through connecting it to Mexico City through what is now the eastern panhandle of the State of Mexico.
 Electricity and telephone were introduced.
 During this time Evaristo Navo was the head clergyman in the area and is credited with a number of developments including a parish school, the installation of a church organ, with accompanying encouragement of musical training.
 He also installed the clock on the San Juan Bautista Church.
 One purpose of the parish school was to preserve and in some cases restitute old traditions which had been lost due to the Liberal reforms of the latter 19th century.

-Revolution & 20th Century
+Revolution and 20th century

 The parish school closed in 1911.
 Further attempts to keep older traditions alive were headed by Juventino Pineda Enriquez who created the "Misiones Culturales" (Cultural Missions).

 The town shrank again in population due to the Mexican Revolution, with men going off to fight and the remaining women and children dispersing, with some going to Mexico City.
 The war ruined the town's economy and after the war, many families who had left never returned.
 After the war, agriculture returned when an ejido was established to the south of the town and slowly the town recovered.
 Development remained slow until the mid-20th century when new infrastructure such as the reestablishment of electricity and telephone, a new highway and a bank allowed for more economic contact with the outside.
 The new infrastructure attracted new residents.
 Public schools were opened in the 1930s and 1940s.
 An agricultural technical school was opened in 1972.

-21st Century
+21st century

-Yecapixtla and surrounding communities were hit hard in the September 19, 2017 earthquake, when two people died and the church was damaged.
+Yecapixtla and surrounding communities were hit hard in a September 19, 2017 earthquake, when two people died and the church was damaged.
 According to the Secretary of Health, 324 homes were destroyed and another 413 were damaged in the municipality.